devmetrics/devmetrics-nodejs-core/README.md

 Our lib api design relies on several principles:
 1. Metrics and logs go together, we provide a single api to write both logs and metrics.
 For each event the API produces metrics with aggregated values and log entry with event details.

 2. For high volume applications the log entries can be sampled.
 The combined log and metrics approach allows to preserve accurate aggregated information in metrics while significantly reducing diagnostic log volume.

-3. Tracking user acivity is a key requirement for moden apps.
+3. Tracking user acivity is a key requirement for modern apps.
 We provide `userEvent` as first class citizen in the libary to simplify user activity tracking.
 In addition to userEvent we also provide `appEvent` to track structured information about application levels events such as start, stop, etc.

 Checkout chat with out development team for comments and questions: https://gitter.im/devmetrics/dev#